Jammie Dodgers Cookies

 Speaking of the heart, these cookies serve double duty.
 As well as being a little part of history, they also naturally become popular around Valentine’s Day.

 When I make them at home, after cutting out the heart shape from the center of the cookie, I bake the little hearts too and eat them as a chefs treat while still warm (see pic below).

 A National favorite for over 50 years, the Jammie Dodger got its name from another childhood favorite of mine, the Beano comic books.
 Inspired by the character Roger the Dodger (because he liked to dodge his chores and homework, his real name is Roger Dawson).

 In a sealed container at room temperature for 2-3 days.

-To achieve a likeness to the original, I used a fluted 2 1/2 cookie cutter and a heart mini fondant cut-out that come in 3 sizes from.
-You can find these for sale on the internet.
+So back to the biscuits.
+To achieve a likeness to the original, I used a fluted 2 1/2-inch (6 cm) cookie cutter and a heart mini fondant cut-out tool.

 Although this final step may seem trivial, adding just the right amount of jam/jelly is important as it finishes these Jammies nicely.
 I like to spread the jam thinner at the edges and thicker in the center.
 Doing it this way ensures that once you add the cookie with the heart cut-out, the jam rises up perfectly through the hole!
 Don’t add too much, or it will get messy.

 If you’ve made these Jammie Dodgers Cookies or any other recipe, please leave a comment below.
 I love to hear from my readers!